Winxent/Analysis-on-Students-Performance-in-an-Admission-test/README.md

 We have used many data analysis approaches, such as
 1. Data aggregation and Data summary procedures, to filter our dataset into subsets and aggregate it using either the mean, mode, or median.
 2. To do our data aggregation based on quartiles, we have conducted analysis using the Minimum, Maximum, and Range values of the numerical columns.
 We were able to do an inter-quartile range analysis using these quartiles to identify outliers in a dataset.
 3. In addition to putting Measures of Location and Measures of Spread into practice, we also performed data visualization analysis by creating scatter plots, bar plots, and correlation graphs from our dataset.
+4. Power BI is used a a Data Visualisation tools to compile the data and reports.

 ![rainbow](https://github.com/Winxent/portfolio/assets/146320825/5dc438d2-e138-4db0-97a0-e5ae8c3473e8)